hibbitts-design/docsify-this/README.md

 The appearance of rendered Markdown files can be customized by optional [URL parameters](#page-appearance-url-parameters) and a small set of available [CSS Classes](#supported-markdown-css-classes) within source Markdown files.
 In addition to supporting standard Markdown, [Embed.ly](https://embed.ly/code), [H5P](https://h5p.org/), [Katex](https://github.com/upupming/docsify-katex), and [Mermaid Diagrams](https://github.com/Leward/mermaid-docsify) are included.
 Optionally, page annotation with [Hypothes.is](https://hypothes.is) can be enabled.

 Looking for an overall introduction to publishing with Docsify-This?
 Check out [Markdown Publishing with Docsify-This](https://docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/publishing-with-docsify-this/main&sidebar=true&edit-link=https://github.com/hibbitts-design/publishing-with-docsify-this/blob/main/README.md&maxLevel=4&title=Markdown%20Publishing%20with%20Docsify-This).

 ---

+### Read What People are Saying about Docsify-This

+> I’m blown away just by the fact you put a (Markdown file) URL into Docsify-This and then you get a URL back for a web page… done!
+Take the URL and go.
+It is so seamless.
+— J. Groom, [Reclaim Today Episode 39](https://today.reclaimhosting.com/podcast/039-docsify-this-with-paul-hibbitts/) (Co-founder, Reclaim Hosting)

+> I've been using Docsify-This for my graduate publishing production course, partly to explore new models in markdown publishing, but partly also to tame Canvas, which I find awkward and cumbersome.
+Keeping all my course notes as plain text files and deploying them through Github and Docsify-this is easy and makes my course development a breeze.
+Plus, I keep all my materials locally, and can use re-use them without being reliant on Canvas.
+— J. Maxwell (Director & Associate Professor in the Publishing Program at Simon Fraser University)

+> Docsify-This has significantly improved my WordPress themes by being able to seamlessly embed into the interface the same documentation I use in the GitHub repository.
+This in turn has lead me to write better docs!
+I've barely scratched the surface of what Docsify-This can do as a simple-to-use web publishing tool.
+— A. Levine aka CogDog (Independent Educational Technologist)

+---